Federal Direct Subsidized and Unsubsidized Loans

 Loan Cancellation Policy

-New Students: The steps should be completed by June 6, if possible.
-One month after classes have begun, loans will be cancelled if the steps have not been completed.
+New Students: The steps should be completed by the priority deadline, if possible.
+One month after the semester has started, loans will be cancelled if the steps have not been completed.
 If the student is awarded later, the loans will be canceled within one month of awarding.

-Current Students: Beginning June 6, 2014, if the steps listed above have not been completed the loans will be cancelled.
-If the student is awarded later, the loans will be canceled within one month of awarding.
+Current Students: If the steps listed above have not been completed by the priority deadline, the loans will be cancelled.
+If the student is awarded late, the loans will be canceled within one month of awarding.

 Subsidized vs. Unsubsidized Loans